Call: 2006 | Solicitor: 1994

 Broad Street Bristol BS1 1DREmail

-Sarah joined Albion Chambers in 2014, having practised in London for over 20 years.
+Sarah joined Albion Chambers in 2014, after practising in London for over 20 years.
 She is an experienced trial advocate, is quick witted and fights her client’s corner.
 Clients and instructing solicitors have praised her for her client care skills, her meticulous preparation, her effective cross-examination and her “incisive”, “straight talking” approach.
-A significant proportion of Sarah’s work arises through personal recommendation.
+A significant proportion of Sarah’s work arises through personal recommendation and in all her work she offers pragmatism and a solution based approach.
+Sarah has completed the FLBA’s Vulnerable Witness Training and is alert to issues of vulnerability and appropriate safeguards in her dealings with clients.

 Before she transferred to the Bar, Sarah was a solicitor for over 10 years.
 During this time, she founded Wilkinson Pope, a niche family law practice in Islington, where she specialised in representing children (both directly and through their guardians) and their parents.
 On her transfer to the Bar, Sarah joined 14 Gray’s Inn Square (now Fourteen), where she was instructed by some of London’s leading specialist family law firms and where she continues as a Door Tenant.